 The skill of playing basketball isn’t a hereditary trait because it’s an acquired trait that can’t be transmitted from one generation to another.
-Learn to walk in children is not considered a genetic trait because it’s an acquired trait that can’t be transmitted from a generation to another.
+Learning to walk in children is not considered a genetic trait because it’s an acquired trait that can’t be transmitted from one generation to another.

 The science which studies the hereditary traits and laws governing how they are transmitted is called “Genetics.
 Genetics is a science that researches the transmission of hereditary traits from one generation to another by studying the similarities and differences between the parents and the offspring.

 A hermaphrodite flower is a flower that carries the male and female organs together.
 Self-pollination is a process of transferring of pollen grains from the anthers of a flower to the stigmas of the same flower, or to another flower in the same plant.
 Mixed-pollination is a process of transferring of pollen grains from the anthers of a flower to the stigmas of another flower in another plant of the same kind.